AstomMondal16/Building-Artificial-neural-networks-ANNs-from-scratch-/README.md

 # Building-Artificial-neural-networks-ANNs-from-scratch-
-Building Artificial neural networks (ANNs) from scratch by using only numpy and pandas libraries
+In order to construct artificial neural networks (ANNs) from the ground up, the only libraries that are used are numpy and pandas.
+In this case, we are making use of pandas to load the dataset into the model.